yerenkow/javaz/README.md

         String address = "jdbc:hsqldb:hsql://localhost:1600/mydb1;username=SA";
         JdbcHelperI db = JdbcCachedHelper.getInstance(address);

+        // When you using pool, or your connections have to be created in some obscure way, you should implement
+        // own ConnectionProviderFactory and use it.
+        ConnectionProviderFactory ownFactory = ...
+        String address2 = "custom-address";
+        JdbcHelperI dbCustom = JdbcCachedHelper.getInstance(address2);

         // simple query execution
         db.runUpdate("create table test (id integer, name varchar(250))", null);